 During a conventional classical concert everyone has a clear task.
 The musicians play under the direction of the conductor on the stage of a concert hall, the audience in the hall listens attentively, preferably without coughing and clapping at the wrong moments.
 This division of roles originated in the nineteenth century and still works well for those who want to enjoy a traditional concert.
-In recent years, many orchestras, including the South Netherlands Philharmonic, have also been looking for alternatives to the concert ritual.
+In recent years, many orchestras, including philharmonie zuidnederland, have also been looking for alternatives to the concert ritual.
 For example, to appeal to young people or to involve concert visitors in new ways in their concerts.

 Mahler am Tisch

 This experiment approached Mahler’s music through the lens of his folk, national and melodic roots.
 Three ensemble-bands were created from musicians with various backgrounds to explore three different aspects of Mahler: a klezmer band, a brass band, and a string quartet.

 Each group worked around a combination of arranged and unarranged scores of folk songs from the symphonies of Mahler.
 The groups then collaborated in the process of arranging the unarranged excerpts and learning the other arrangements from the score.
 In the end, the musicians created a set list that is entirely their own.

 The ensembles then went to two local cafés in Maastricht, Café Tribunal and Café Forum, where they got to know the locals and their audience by performing “am Tisch” - around a table.
 This approach to Mahler retains and yet explores the characteristics of his music through highlighting the folk-origins of his work.
 Mahler was inspired by folk music and by the village songs and dances that surrounded him.
 This project aimed to highlight this aspect of his music, both musically and spatially.
 By doing so, we aimed to shed new light to the work of Mahler and to the relevance this music can bring in a new context to new audiences.

 Click Claque: how to share meanings of classical music?